Adeniyikayodee/Taskade/README.md

 # Taskade
-Helps with work better with teams.
+Helps you work better with teams.

 # Work In Progress...